 BIRMINGHAM, Ala.
 (WBRC) - It has been a busy time for the coroner’s office.

-Two sets of skeletal remains were discovered last week.
-One in Brighton on Parker Springs Street and one on Woodward Avenue.
+Two sets of skeletal remains were discovered in early August.
+One in Brighton on Parker Springs Street has been identified, but another on Woodward Avenue has not.
 Two bodies were also discovered just off of Shady Grove Road near Village Creek Bridge.

 At Metro Alabama Crime Stoppers, they are working to get information to help identify the missing.

 “If you have a loved one, someone you know is missing, haven’t heard from them from a good while, who lost touch or who lost their way.”
 Sgt.
 John Pennington said.

 Sgt.
 Pennington said family or friends need to file a missing person’s report.
 Providing any sort of personal information could help identify the person.

 “The coroner can only do some much.
 They will look at fingerprints.
 They will look at the general health and age of the body in front of them.
 They will look at the dental work.”
 Pennington said.